Leonamrsm/reall-time_music_recommendation_system/README.md

 ### Creating Docker Containers for the Apache Kafka Cluster

 After cloning the repository, Apache Kafka can be installed using a docker container.
 Having docker installed, follow the steps described in the file '01-create_containers_docker.txt' to create docker containers for the Apache KafKa cluster.

+This will run the script from the 'docker-compose.yml' file, which contains instructions for creating two docker containers:

+zookeeper: This container will act as the Kafka cluster manager.

+kafka: This container will contain the Kafka cluster with a single broker and will provide a log file to record streaming data.

+The 'kafka' service depends on the 'zookeeper' service, ensuring that the zookeeper container is running before starting the Kafka cluster.

+Ports 2181 and 9092 are being mapped to host ports so you can access Docker services outside of containers."